panjunbingtj/whale/SECURITY.md

 specify who is (and who is not) allowed to access the pages associated with each topology.

-The Storm UI can be configured to use `AuthenticationFilter` from hadoop-auth.
+The whale UI can be configured to use `AuthenticationFilter` from hadoop-auth.
 ```yaml
 ui.filter: "org.apache.hadoop.security.authentication.server.AuthenticationFilter"
 ui.filter.params: